Matthew-Hurrell/viva-la-nacho/README.md

 ### Lighthouse Tests

 Viva La Nacho has been tested using the [Chrome Dev Tools](https://developer.chrome.com/docs/devtools/) [Lighthouse Tester](https://developer.chrome.com/docs/lighthouse/overview/) and has returned good results.
-Performance on first tests was lower due to large images.
+Performance on the first tests was lower due to large images.
 This was resolved by resizing and compressing the images.
-Final page test results can be seen below.
+The final page test results can be seen below.

 #### Homepage Lighthouse Test
 ![Homepage Lighthouse Test](readme/assets/images/homepage-lighthouse.png)